InjectiveLabs/injective-docs/docs/develop/modules/injective/exchange/04_state_transitions.md

 - Emit `EventGrantAuthorizations` with granter and grants

-## Stake grant activation
+## Stake Grant Activation

 **Steps**

 - Check to make sure grant from granter to grantee exists
 - Check to make sure granter is not granting more than their total staked amount
 - If grant amount is 0, delete the grant, otherwise write new grant amount to store
-- - Emit `EventGrantActivation` with grantee, granter, and amount
+- Emit `EventGrantActivation` with grantee, granter, and amount